l0uisgrange/spice/README.md

 ## Licence ⚖️

-Spice is an open source project distributed under the GPL-3.0 licence.
+Spice is an open source project.